MIFF Shorts Awards

 City of Melbourne Grand Prix for Best Short Film

-Producers – Annick Blanc, Meryam Joobeur, Maria Gracia Turgeon, Sarra Ben-Hassen, Habib Attia
+Producers: Annick Blanc, Meryam Joobeur, Maria Gracia Turgeon, Sarra Ben-Hassen and Habib Attia

 Jury Statement: Brotherhood is a masterful piece of filmmaking about bonds that tie both families and communities together.
 But also those that separate us.
 With exquisite performances by all key cast, three distinctively unique redheaded and freaked boys illuminate current tensions in Tunisia and the complexities around the call to radicalisation.
 This is a powerful piece of filmmaking.
 Through the film's sense of realism, the director tells an intimate story of one family and skilfully crafts a narrative that demonstrates the subtleties and tensions of the situation – in a way that is sure to stay with its viewers for a very long time to come.

 Film Victoria Erwin Rado Award for Best Australian Short Film

 Producers: Ilana Lazae and Jane Cho

 Jury Statement: The Egg is a funny, cleverly composed and deeply satisfying story of delayed gratification.
 Kim Doan here displays some seriously sensational acting chops in filmmaker Jane Cho's endearing comic drama.
 The Egg is a uniquely Australian and cross-cultural story that showcases a superior sense of the comic and cinematic craft.

 Jury Statement: In Passage, Kimia Hendi shows she has a keen eye for filmmaking, a strong sense of story and exceptional visual direction.
 Passage gives us a distinct perspective on grief and loss.
 Hendi illustrates through her command over the craft that she has a unique and focused female voice and promises to be a very exciting up-and-coming Australian Filmmaker.

 Cinema Nova Award for Best Fiction Short Film